OCamlverse/ocamlverse.github.io/content/help_wanted.md

   - (small) provide a speedy sha256sum (ex. delegate to PowerShell / bundle binary) to verify downloaded contents.
 Currently bytecode version is very slow.
   - (small) increase the Vagrant virtual machine tests to support more scenarios.
 Recent scenario is an installation path with a space in it (common on Windows); need more scenarios like that automatically tested.
   - (medium) create a graphical installer Windows users are more familiar with.
 Currently setup.exe is a self-extracting console installer, and it fails when there is a process (ex.
 OCaml language server) in use that it is trying to replace.
+  - (large) allow MSYS2 CLANG64's [clang](https://packages.msys2.org/base/mingw-w64-clang) to be used rather than just the Microsoft Visual Studio compiler (MSVC).
+CLANG64 is compatible with MSVC, doesn't require Administrator rights nor reboots (much easier install), and DKML already supports MSYS2.
+It is a "large" task because a few external packages may need some patching to work with clang.

 ## Web and Networking